pudly/schmopera-hugo/content/articles/review-arabella-or-poor-little-rich-girl.md

 ---
-title: "Review: Arabella, or "Poor Little Rich Girl""
+title: "Review: Arabella, or &quot;Poor Little Rich Girl&quot;"
 ---

 Heya, Schmop-Tops!
 Your friendly neighbourhood [Greg](/authors/greg/) is back to start off my season, and let me tell you, it starts on a high note - lots of 'em!